Damned Marram: Not All Grass Is Good For Your Surfing

 Once conditions settle down, the sand is slowly deposited back towards shore and onto the foredune.

 Native sand dune species have been part of this feedback system for many thousands of years, helping to trap and create dunes that are naturally lower and less hummocky in shape.
-In contrast, when Marram grass is introduced to a beach the dunes take a higher, steeper-faced and asymmetric profile.
+In contrast, when Marram grass is introduced to a beach the dunes become higher and steep-faced when viewed in profile.

 Marram roots extend further into dunes than those of native grasses.
 The result of this is that when Marram-infested dunes are eroded by storm waves, large steep gouges are taken from the dune leaving it even more susceptible to further erosion.